 They’re open year-round, so if you can’t make it this winter there’s no excuse to chicken out this summer!

 Are you craving the rush of soaring down a mountain?
 You can capture that feeling without ever having to strap on a board or skis with ziplining.
 On a tour, you’ll glide over old-growth forests, ice-cold streams and be able to look out over the Coast Mountains all around you.

-I’ve only just scratched the surface of all the fun that can be had in Whistler without skiing or snowboarding.
+I’ve only just scratched the surface of what there is to do in Whistler for non-skiers.
 To learn more and to book, the team at Whistler.com is always there to help.